ClemenceLanfranchi/INF581-Pursuit-Game-RL/README.md

 ## Some fancy results :

+We present here two results that we obtained:

-A result obtained with SARSA and Softmax on a 7x7 grid with a field of vision of 2 cells:
+- the first one was obtained with SARSA and Softmax on a 7x7 grid with a field of vision of 2 cells;
+- the second one was obtained with Deep Q-Learning on 15x15 grid with a field of vision of 3 cells.

 ![](perfect_one.gif)

-A result obtained with Deep Q-Learning on 15x15 grid with a field of vision of 3 cells:
 ![](beautiful_deep.gif)